krzysk1/an2/README.md

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License. http://creativecommons.org/licenses/by-nc/3.0/deed.en_US

- Some features may not work as intended and this aircraft could crash your aeroflyFS.
+ Some features may not work as intended and this aircraft could crash your AeroflyF S4.
  Use it at your own risk!

 Installation

-1. Unzip file and move the folder "an2" to C:\Users\~\Documents\Aerofly FS2\aircraft.
+1. Unzip file and move the folder "an2" to C:\Users\~\Documents\Aerofly FS4\aircraft.

 Tips: